 All of this is packaged into a very slim-line, lightweight design, making it very practical.

-The ES100 is Kawai’s entry level digital/stage piano.
+The Kawai ES110 is the brand’s entry level digital stage piano.
 While not a household name, Kawai are a distinguished company specialising in both digital and acoustic pianos.